grisuno/LazyOwn/README.md

 Example:
     cubespraying --url http://example.com --usernames users.txt --passwords passwords.txt --verbose --timeout 5

+## samdump2
+Run samdump2 with the SAM and SYSTEM file

+:param line: This parameter is not used in the function but can be reserved for future use.

+:returns: None

+Manual execution:
+To manually run `samdump2`, use the following command:

+    samdump2 sessions/SYSTEM sessions/SAM

+This function prompts the user for domain, username, password, and IP address.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.